Request for Proposals for DQP/Tuning Coach Visits

 Laurie Dodge - Brandman University

 Laurie G. Dodge is the vice chancellor of institutional assessment and planning and vice provost at Brandman University.
 She oversees program assessment and program review, new and revised curriculum, state authorization, and helped lead the creation of the institutional learning outcomes using the DQP framework.
-Dr. Dodge is serving as chair of the Competency-Based Education Network (C-BEN), has served on Congressional briefings on competency-based education, sits on the University Professional & Continuing Education Association (UPCEA) Advisory Board & Presidential Task Force, and conducts national workshops on design, assessment, and teaching and learning for competency-based education.
+Dr. Dodge is serving as the President of the Board of Directors for the Competency-Based Education Network (C-BEN) and has served on Congressional briefings on competency-based education.
+She is on the advisory board for Entangled Solutions and has participated in national higher education initiatives including the Quality Assurance Commons for Higher and Postsecondary Education, Comprehensive Student Record, and Credential Engine.
+Dr. Dodge serves as Brandman University’s Accreditation Liaison Officer and conducts national workshops on CBE design, assessment, and educational journey.

 Tami Eggleston - McKendree University